 Those fish illustrations were created for Dr. Johnson at the Smithsonian Institution National Museum of Natural History.
 The study was published in November 2016 at Zootaxa.

 Filikomys primaevus is a small mammal lived about 75.5 million years ago in North America.
 Line drawings of fossils and reconstructed illustrations of Filikomys were used for the paper and the press release.
+Later, those figures were used for The Dinosaur Expo 2023 in Japan.

 Talpanas lippa is an extinct species of duck, so called "mole duck" discovered in Hawaii.
 This illustration plate was created for Dr. James at the Smithsonian Institution Natural Museum of Natural History.
 This was used for North American Ornithological Conference and other conferences.